 In addition, we are required to make royalty payments to FhCMB equal to 1% of all receipts derived by us from sales of products utilizing the proprietary technology and 15% of all receipts derived by us from licensing the propriety technology to third parties for a period of fifteen years.
 The agreement provides for minimum annual aggregate payments of \$200,000 beginning in 2011.
 In turn, FhCMB is required to pay us royalty payments equal to 9% of all receipts, if any, realized by FhCMB from sales, licensing or commercialization of the intellectual property licensed from us.

 Results of Operations

-For the three months ended September 30, 2012 versus September 30, 2011
+Comparison of the three months ended December 31, 2012 versus December 31, 2011